 The appeal starts with your request that the initial termination of benefits or denial has to be reviewed once more.
 There are four states, namely, Alaska, Alabama, Missouri, and Michigan, where this step is not applicable.
 Go to the next step if you belong from any of these states.
 Reconsideration might be added back to the process even in these four states by April 2020.

 Reconsidering your original claim means a total review of the claim, and this takes place at the DDS (Disability Determination Services) level.
 You will get an examiner and a medical consultant who were not there at the time of the first decision.

 CDR (Continuing Disability Review) starts after your disability benefits begin.
-Under CDR, there will be a periodic review of your condition to understand if you’re still eligible to get the benefits.
+Under CDR, there will be a periodic review of your condition to understand if you’re still eligible to receive benefits.
 You can appeal for reconsideration even if your benefits were terminated after review.

-Administrative law judges are the attorneys that are working at the Office of Hearings Operations of the SSA.
+Administrative law judges are attorneys that work at the Office of Hearings Operations of the SSA.
 The job is basically to overturn or uphold the decisions made in terms of disability benefits, including hearing appeals about other social security cases.
-Going by the past records, about half of the disability claims that reach administrative law judges are granted by them.
+Statistically, about half of the disability claims that reach administrative law judges are granted by them.

 Request at the Appeals Council